Wyeth v. Levine

 Wyeth v.
 Levine, 555 U.S. 555 (2009), is a United States Supreme Court case holding that Federal regulatory approval of a medication does not shield the manufacturer from liability under state law.

 Facts

 Vermont jury trial

-The plaintiff lost her hand to gangrene when she was injected with Phenergan, an anti-nausea drug made by Wyeth Pharmaceuticals.
+The plaintiff lost her forearm to gangrene when she was injected with Phenergan, an anti-nausea drug made by Wyeth Pharmaceuticals.
 She won a jury verdict in Vermont, under the theory (inter alia) that Wyeth had inadequately labeled the drug.

 Phenergan's regulatory background

 The trial record shows that the FDA first cleared injectable Phenergan for use in 1955.
 In 1973 and 1976, Wyeth submitted supplemental new drug applications, which the agency cleared after proposing labeling changes.
 Wyeth submitted a third supplemental application in 1981 in response to a new FDA rule governing drug labels.
 Over the next 17 years, Wyeth and the FDA intermittently corresponded about Phenergan's label.
 The most notable activity occurred in 1987, when the FDA suggested different warnings about the risk of arterial exposure, and in 1988, when Wyeth submitted revised labeling incorporating the proposed changes.
 The FDA did not respond.
 Instead, in 1996, it requested from Wyeth the labeling then in use and, without addressing Wyeth's 1988 submission, instructed it to "retain verbiage in [the] current label" regarding intra-arterial injection.
 After a few further changes to the labeling not related to intra-arterial injection, the FDA cleared Wyeth's 1981 application in 1998, instructing that Phenergan's final printed label "must be identical" to the approved package insert.